-Prison Reform Trust director Juliet Lyon writes regularly for the Guardian's Comment is Free blog and other team members regularly contribute articles for other publications, you can read them here.
+Prison Reform Trust staff regularly write articles for online and print publications, you can read them here.

 Click 'read more' for the full story.

 The latest sky-high reoffending figures should convince justice secretary Michael Gove of the need to prioritise rehabilitation in his plans for prison reform.
 Often overlooked is the role of businesses and charities, which provide volunteering and work placement for prisoners on temporary release in the community.